If you’ve encountered a Prop 65 warning label, you might be asking yourself if an ORGANIC INDIA product you purchased is safe.

-Prop 65 – aka California’s Safe Drinking Water and Toxic Enforcement Act of 1986 – requires cancer or reproductive warnings for products that may lead to exposure to compounds, even at levels 1000 times less than the level at which no measurable effect can be scientifically detected, as in the case of lead.
+Prop 65, also known as “California’s Safe Drinking Water and Toxic Enforcement Act of 1986,” requires cancer or reproductive warnings on products that may lead to exposure to compounds, even at levels 1,000-times less than the level at which no measurable effect can be scientifically detected, for example as in the case of lead.

-So, who benefits from a law like Prop 65?
-Those who typically benefit from laws like this are the lawyers who profit off small businesses that are otherwise in full compliance with existing regulatory and safety standards.
-Because smaller businesses often don’t have the resources to fight a lawsuit in court, they typically settle out of court and thus become a target for litigious opportunists.
+Typically, those who typically benefit from such laws are lawyers who attack small businesses that are otherwise in full compliance with existing regulatory and safety standards.
+Because smaller businesses often don’t have the resources to fight expensive lawsuits, they typically settle out of court and thus become a target for litigious opportunists.

 If you would like to further educate yourself on Proposition 65 and its implications, please visit any of the links below.